TomJHarvey/Mini-DAW/README.md

 # Mini-DAW
 Instructions:

+JUCE must be installed to run this program.
+It can be downloaded at https://juce.com/get-juce.

+1.Open the “Mini DAW.jucer”

+2.On the left hand side click 'Modules' then 'juce_audio_basics' and select 'Use global path for this module'

+3.Repeat this process for each module on the left hand side or manually chose the path for the modles as JUCE/modules.

+4. Click “save project and open in IDE…” which is on the top right next to a pencil icon.

 To create a 'region' click in the dark grey space and press 'r' on the keyboard.

 This will then create a new region with it's own piano roll.